fatherdougalmaguire/Novato/README.md

 * You can restart the emulator via button control.
 * You can quit the emulator via button control.
 * You can quick load binary files from disk into location 0x900 and execute them
-* You can choose to start the emulator automatically or go to the splash screen first
 * Current register statuses are displayed.
 * The first 256 bytes of memory from the currrent PC value are displayed as hex and ASCII.
 * The last 16 instructions are decoded and displayed